Menopause treatment

 Who should not take menopausal hormone therapy?

 Menopausal hormone therapy may not be safe for some women.
-You should discuss your risks with your doctor if you have:2
+You should discuss your risks with your health care provider if you have:

 - A history of heart disease or risk factors, such as high cholesterol